Updated: May 29

 Expecting the Unexpected

 In a perfect world, you’d never need any of this.
-Your beloved pet will live a long, happy life without needing any first-aid materials or skills—and that could very well happen!
+Your beloved pet will live a long, happy life without needing any emergency pet first-aid materials or skills—and that could very well happen!
 But having everything you need to make the unwanted and unexpected situations go that much more smoothly is a gift to your future self.
 On top of that, knowing how to use everything in your kit can make you more confident in your adventures with your pet, and more attentive to their needs when you know what to look out for.
 After all, carrying everything you need for the worst case scenario doesn’t mean it’ll happen—just that you’ll be ready for it if it ever does.